thacherT1D/webdevstuff/Agile_Project_Management/Group_New_Technology_Project.desc.md

 ## Write a project proposal and get it approved by an instructor

-For this project, you will self-organize into groups of 2-6.
+For this project, you will be organized into groups of 5.
 Together, you will need to come up with a product idea, and write it as a proposal that includes:

 * A project description
     * Who uses it?